-Andy joined the RSAMD in 2004 after a long career as an award-winning journalist and broadcaster.
-He is responsible for Craft in Context across Screen Craft and Screen Content on the BA DFTV programme which encompasses film history, film theory and critical thinking.
+In 2004, Andy joined the Royal Conservatoire of Scotland (then the RSAMD) after a long career as an award-winning journalist and broadcaster.
+He is responsible for the Film Studies strand on the BA Filmmaking programme, which encompasses film history, film theory and critical thinking.